 It may be difficult to obtain employment, and you may lose access to your children if you are listed in the Omaha sex offender registry.
 A sex crimes attorney at Berry Law can pursue the most effective strategies for your case and fight to achieve a positive outcome in your case.

-When is Registration as a Sex Offender Required?
+When Must Someone Register as a Sex Offender in Nebraska?

 - Incest involving a child under 18